 NSF states in the overview of its FY2020 budget request that "NSF continues to emphasize its 10 Big Ideas, research agendas that identify areas at the frontiers of science and engineering which promise to be among the most transformative in the coming decade.
 FY 2020 investments will build on progress made in prior years to seed or establish these Big Ideas."
 Among the 10 big ideas, NSF states in its overview that number 6 is seeks innovations in Arctic observational networks and fundamental convergence research across the social, natural, environmental, computing and information sciences and engineering that address the intersection of natural, social, and built systems.
 By drawing upon expertise from across the agency, NNA investments will accelerate research needed to inform decisions regarding the economy, security, and resilience of the U.S. as an Arctic Nation.
 On the observing front, NNA will advance and address key gaps in the existing array of observational networks, leveraging resources with the Mid-scale RI Big Idea as appropriate.
 NNA will also support knowledge co-production with indigenous and local people to enhance observations in key areas.
-Interagency, state government, and
+Interagency, state government, and international partnerships will be further developed in order to achieve pan-Arctic and Arctic-global perspectives.

-Navigating the New Arctic (NNA)-Establishing an observing network of mobile and fixed platforms and tools, including cyber tools, across the Arctic to document and understand the Arctic's rapid biological, physical, chemical, and social changes, in partnership with other agencies, countries, and native populations.20
+Navigating the New Arctic (NNA)-Establishing an observing network of mobile and fixed platforms and tools, including cyber tools, across the Arctic to document and understand the Arctic's rapid biological, physical, chemical, and social changes, in partnership with other agencies, countries, and native populations.21

-For FY2020, NSF is requesting \$43.0 million for NNA.21 NSF states that NNA
+For FY2020, NSF is requesting \$43.0 million for NNA.22 NSF states that NNA

-18 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
+19 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
 OPP-1 to OPP-2.

-19 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
-Overview-2.
+$^{^{20}\} National\ Science\ Foundation,\ FY\ 2020\ Budget\ Request\ to\ Congress,\ March\ 18,\ 2019,\ p.\ Overview-2.$

-20 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
+21 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
 Overview-4.
 Emphasis as in original.

-21 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
-NSF-Wide Investments - 10.
+22 National Science Foundation, FY 2020 Budget Request to Congress, March 18, 2019, p.
+NSF-Wide Investments-10.